Inside New York’s plan to guarantee Lyft and Uber drivers a minimum wage

 In New York City, over 80,000 people earn their living by driving for app-based companies like Uber, Lyft, Juno, and Via.
 In the past several years, these companies, which control around 75% of the ride-hailing marketplace in New York City, have benefited from (and helped create) a boom in demand for rides, fueled in part by failings of the local subway system, and in part by the sheer availability of car service.
-But even as their services have become more prevalent in New York City, and many other places across the country, the drivers’ earnings are not keeping pace: In fact, they’ve been declining.
-But a new suite of pay rules up for a vote today the city’s Taxi and Limousine Commission could change that, and set an important precedent for the way this growing sector is compensated.
+But even as their services have become more prevalent to New York City, and many other places across the country, the drivers’ earnings are not keeping pace: In fact, they’ve been declining.
+But a new suite of pay rules up voted for on December 4 by the city’s Taxi and Limousine Commission could change that, and set an important precedent for the way this growing sector is compensated.

 Part of the reason for-hire vehicle drivers have seen their wages stagnate, or even fall, is that they are not legally full-time employees of the companies that they drive for.
 Rather, they’re independent contractors, and thus are not protected by minimum wage laws.
 Because drivers are contractors, not employees, they’re also responsible for leasing or purchasing their own vehicle, and all the upkeep that goes along with that (which amounts to around $400 per week for a driver).
-They’re also not entitled to paid time off, healthcare, or other benefits that full-time employees receive.
+They’re also not entitled to paid time off, health care, or other benefits that full-time employees receive.
 Consequently, around 85% of drivers take home less than the local minimum wage of $15 per hour.
 And as the number of trips made by the four largest for-hire vehicle companies rose from 42 million trips in 2015 to nearly 159 million trips in 2017, their rates have remained steady.

 For the past two years, though, the Independent Drivers Guild, a nonprofit labor organization in New York City that advocates on behalf of for-hire vehicle drivers, has been running a campaign to change the dynamic between those four large ride-hailing companies including Uber and Lyft, and the drivers that keep them running.